AymanMukh/ModePooling/README.md

 # Robust Pooling through the Data Mode

 This repository contains a PyTorch implementation of historgram and RANSAC Pooling layers for robust point cloud classification.
 Both layers were tested with PointNet and DGCNN.
 More details can be found in [this paper](https://arxiv.org/abs/2106.10850v1).
-The code is mostly based on deep declarative netwroks.
+This code is mostly based on [Deep Declarative Netwroks](https://github.com/anucvml/ddn/tree/master/apps/classification/pointcloud).
 For requirements, please refere to their repository.

 ## References
 If you find our work useful in your research, please consider citing: